 Target: Computing hardware that executes a software application.
 The term 'Target' is used in the LabVIEW project to identify where a LabVIEW VI will execute and within the DCAF Configuration Editor to contain one or more Engines.

-Engine: State machine that executes the Modules as defined in the Configuration Editor and provides a namespace for Tthe ags.
+Engine: State machine that executes Modules as defined in the Configuration Editor and provides a namespace for Tags.
 The Engine also passes data between its Modules according to its Mappings.

 Module: A collection of code of varying functionality that executes within an Engine and that can interact with the Tags of that Engine.
 Some standard Modules are installed with DCAF, but users can also create their own.